 We Would Love to Help Guide You Through Work-Related Stress!

 We know you need a toolbox full of skills in order to cope with the challenges life and work throws at us.
 At CPA, we will always encourage patients to explore coping mechanisms that work best for them.
 However, we also know that a number of those skills come from counseling and different methods of therapy.
-Cristina Panaccione and Associates has three locations in the South Hills.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help teach you the skills to fight depression and anxiety!
+Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson.
+We are currently accepting a limited number of new patients, so check out our videos to learn more about how our counseling services can help teach you the skills to fight depression and anxiety!

 For the past 20 years, Scott has been providing a safe and supportive environment where people feel comfortable talking about their depression, fears, stresses, and hopes for life.
 Having a collaborative relationship with clients is important to him.
 Scott brings hope and knowledge into his sessions and provides psycho-education to aid in the effectiveness of therapy.
 He works with clients coping with issues such as, but not limited to anxiety, trauma, depression, partner-relational issues & phase of life transitions.
 My experience entails couples, adolescent, family and adult counseling.
 He is certified in Chemical Dependency Counseling, ASIST Suicide Intervention, Crisis Intervention Stress Management, and Comprehensive Crisis Management.
 He has earned his Master’s Degree in Counseling Education from the University of Pittsburgh and a Bachelor’s of Science in Christian Counseling from Fort Wayne Bible College.

 Scott’s goal is to help people struggling with trauma to regain stability and strength as well as insight into their issues.
 He believes that everyone has an innate ability to grow and learn.
 He enjoys helping people accomplish that goal and live better and more productive lives.